seekwhencer/spotify-kidsplayer/README.md

 - setup ui
 - setup toggle parent mode = edit mode with PIN
 - setup add artist
+- hide artist and album options when parent mode is off

 ## Roadmap

-- change image for artists and album by upload or image url
+- edit artist (name, image)
+- edit album (name, image, artist)
-- reorder (change position) of the albums per drag and drop
+- reorder (change position) the albums per drag and drop
-- edit artist FE
 - album view with other albums as list or prev / next image

 > At the moment: it is a working pre alpha ;)